-In Overeaters Anonymous, we have tools that help us to recover on a daily basis.
-These tools are a plan of eating, sponsorship, meetings, the telephone, writing, literature, anonymity, service, and action plan.
+In Overeaters Anonymous, we have tools of recovery that help us to recover on a daily basis.
+These tools of recovery are a plan of eating, sponsorship, meetings, the telephone, writing, literature, anonymity, service, and action plan.
 Many of us have found that we can’t abstain from compulsive eating and compulsive food behaviors unless we use OA’s nine tools of recovery.

 Plan of Eating